fzakaria/MakeNix/README.md

 # MakeNix

+> Checkout my blog post [https://fzakaria.com/2025/03/11/nix-dynamic-derivations-a-practical-application](https://fzakaria.com/2025/03/11/nix-dynamic-derivations-a-practical-application) for an overview on this example.

 This is a demonstratin of the power of _dynamic-derivations_ in Nix leveraged to build a C/C++ project via Makefile.

 ```console